ArrogantGao/Personal_Materials/job_talk/main.typ

 )
 )

-In the following, we will show how to perform these tasks via the modern tensor network techniques in our work#footnote(text(12pt)[M. Roa-Villescas, *X. Gao*, S. Stuijk, H. Corporaal, and J.-G. Liu, Phys.
+In the following, we will show how to perform these tasks via the modern tensor network techniques in our work#footnote(text(12pt)[M. Roa-Villescas, *X.-Z. Gao*, S. Stuijk, H. Corporaal, and J.-G. Liu, Phys.
 Rev. Research 6, 033261 (2024).
 Also see #link("https://github.com/TensorBFS/TensorInference.jl")],).

 #pagebreak()